PLStenger/valormicro_V2/README.md

 # valormicro_V2
-Characterization of marine microbial resources for analysis and enhancement of New Caledonia's natural heritage - Project from Drs **Anton Véronique** (CNRS/IRD Nouméa - New Caledonia)
+Characterization of marine microbial resources for analysis and enhancement of New Caledonia's natural heritage - Project from Drs **Véronique Anton** (CNRS/IRD Nouméa - New Caledonia)

 This project is a continuation and extension of the Valormicro project, which led to the publication of this article: